 (7) To the extent that a direction is inconsistent or in conflict with regulations made under the RWWA Act, the regulations prevail.

-[Section 109G inserted by No. 35 of 2003 s.
+[Section 109G inserted: No. 35 of 2003 s.
 161.]

 109H.
 RWWA must comply with directions

 (1) RWWA must ensure that any direction given to it under section 109G, or section 52 of the RWWA Act, is brought to the notice of, and not contravened by, any person who is responsible for the organisation or management of gambling operations of RWWA or any other person acting in relation to those gambling operations as an employee, agent or otherwise on behalf of, or subject to the control of, RWWA.